whitesource-ft/ws-examples/Scripts/README.md

 <br>
 <hr>

-## Adding Red Shield Comments Links to GitHub Issues and Closing Green Shield Issues
+## Ignoring Alerts Based on Prioritize

 [ghissue-prioritize.sh](ghissue-prioritize.sh)

-Add the following lines after the Unified Agent command in a GitHub action to add comments to your GitHub issues that are created by the WhiteSource GitHub integration.
-These comments will indicate if the vulnerability has a red shield and provide a link to the WhiteSource UI for further examination.
-If a the vulnerability has a green shield a comment will be made, the issue will be closed, and the vulnerability will be ignored in WhiteSource.
+Add the following lines after the Unified Agent command in a CI/CD pipeline to ignore vulnerabilities based on WhiteSource Prioritize Green shields in a repository that is scanned via the Github Integration.

 <br>